ajayprazz/nest-users-crud-client/README.md

 ## Description

 A frontend for Nestjs Users' CRUD API build on Reactjs that displays users list, user's detail page and has a form for adding new users.
+This app us hosted at https://nest-users-crud-client.web.app.

 ## Installation